 Its winter, the days are getting shorter and people are covering up with hoodies and boots.
 This only means one thing: Its running season!
-As you prepare for your super long runs, I’m betting you face the tightness, soreness and heaviness in your legs and hips that accompanies these mighty endeavours.
+As you prepare for your super long runs, I’m betting you face the tightness, soreness, and heaviness in your legs and hips that accompanies these mighty endeavors.

 You know what’s all about alleviating unnecessary suffering?
-Yooooga!!!And yoga is all about alleviating pain so you’re never taking o more than you need to.
+Yoga!!!And yoga is all about alleviating pain so you’re never taking o more than you need to.
 I’m talking about pain.
-Have no idea what your cool down is supposed to look like?
+Have no idea what your cooldown is supposed to look like?
 I got you covered, Bff!

 1. IT Band Stretch

 Stretch out your precious IT band (that’s the iliotibial band for all you science nerds, I see you).
 Stand straight up with your feet hip-width apart, facing a wall, 3 feet away.
 Cross your right foot over your left foot so you’re standing on both feet with your legs crossed (as shown) got it?
 Now bend forward, reaching towards the wall.
 If you’ve got more bend towards your toes while keeping both knees as straight as possible.
 Enjoy the stretch for a slow count of 8 and repeat on the other side.

 Let’s get on the ground.
 Place your wrists under your shoulders and knees under hips.
 Straighten your back out so you feel like a Stable Table.
 From here as you inhale, lift the head and hips, to create an arch in the back.
 As you exhale, round the back, separating the shoulder blades and pulling the navel in and up to the ceiling.
 Or sky, if you’re outside, you lucky thing you!!
 Go from Cat to Cow 5 times, coordinating the breath with the movement to ensure full engagement of your core and back muscles.
 This will open up and release any tension in the back and shoulders.
 And feel so yummy!